-be tailored to these sub-components of the federal for-hire component, based on the presence or absence of recorded landings histories.
+the remaining 1,247 federally permitted for-hire vessels as of November 23, 2015 do not have landings histories, the Council expressed interest in further reorganizing the federal for-hire component and initiated development of separate amendments to evaluate flexible management approaches that could be tailored to vessels based on the presence or absence of recorded landings histories.
 In part, this is due to the fact that different management approaches may be possible for vessels with landings histories recorded through the SRHS compared with those who do not have these recorded landings histories.

-Management approaches for federally permitted vessels participating in the SRHS with associated landings histories, referred to here as headboats, are being evaluated in Amendment 42.
+Management approaches for federally permitted vessels participating in the SRHS with associated landings histories, referred to here as headboats, are being evaluated in Reef Fish Amendment 42.
 Management approaches for federally permitted for-hire vessels that do not participate in the SRHS and thus do not have recorded landings histories are referred to as charter vessels.
-This Amendment 41 evaluates flexible management approaches for charter vessels.
+Amendment 41 evaluates flexible management approaches for charter vessels.
 The distinction between charter vessels and headboats established for the purpose of this amendment is different than the definition of a charter vessel and headboat in the federal regulations at 50 C.F.R. § 622.2 (Appendix A).